DEA shuts down shipments from Walgreen facility

-(Reuters) - The U.S. Drug Enforcement Administration (DEA) said it shut down shipments of controlled substances from Walgreen Co’s WAG.N Florida distribution facility on the suspicion that highly addictive painkillers were being diverted to the black market.
+Sept 14 (Reuters) - The U.S. Drug Enforcement Administration (DEA) said it shut down shipments of controlled substances from Walgreen Co’s Florida distribution facility on the suspicion that highly addictive painkillers were being diverted to the black market.

 The distribution center in Jupiter, Florida, “failed to conduct due diligence to ensure that the controlled substances were not diverted into other than legitimate channels,” the DEA said in a email statement.